SquadcastHub/squadcasthub.github.io/pages/mydoc/freshservice.md

 This document will help you integrate Freshservice with Squadcast.

-[Freshservice](https://freshservice.com/) Extends digital capabilities and deliver exceptional employee experiences with an intuitive, scalable, no code solution.
+[Freshservice](https://freshservice.com/) extends digital capabilities and delivers exceptional employee experiences with an intuitive, scalable, no code solution.

 Route detailed ticket alerts from Freshservice to the right users in Squadcast.